InteractiveAdvertisingBureau/ads-cert-openrtb3-verifier/openrtb-ads-cert-verification/README.md

 // with custom message expiry
 long messageExpiryTimeInMillis = 2000l; // Message should be received under 2 seconds.
 VerificationServiceGuavaCache serviceWithCustomSamplingAndExpiry = new VerificationServiceJCache(cache, samplingRate, messageExpiryTimeInMillis);

+// with Metrics Manager
+MetricsManager metricsManager = new MetricsManager();
+VerificationServiceGuavaCache serviceWithMetricSupport = new VerificationServiceGuavaCache(cache, samplingRate, messageExpiryTimeInMillis, metricsManager);
 ```

 Both the default cache builders have default values set for fields.
 For example, one can write ``` DefaultGuavaCacheBuilder.newBuilder().build() ```